jackyko1991/Spec-Driven-Development/debugger-prompt.md

 ### Step 4: Sandbox the Fix

-1.  **Create Sandbox:** Based on the chosen strategy, create a minimal sandboxed copy of only the affected code and its direct dependencies inside the timestamped debug folder.
+1.  **Create Sandbox:** Based on the chosen strategy, create a minimal sandboxed copy of only the affected code and its direct dependencies inside the timestamped debug folder. **IMPORTANT**: When copying files, you MUST analyze their imports.
+If they use relative paths (e.g., `from ..utils import helper`), you MUST adjust these paths to be relative to the new sandbox structure or replace them with absolute paths if the dependencies are not included in the sandbox.
 2.  **Write Replication Script/Test:**
     *   **If Atomic:** Write a failing unit test that clearly demonstrates the bug.
     *   **If Integration:** Write a script that automates the steps to trigger the bug.